interledger/rfcs/0026-payment-pointers/0026-payment-pointers.md

 A payment setup protocol is defined very generically as a protocol for exchanging payment information between a sender and receiver before executing the payment.

-An example of a payment setup protocol is the [Simple Payment Setup Protocol](../0009-simple-payment-setup-protocol/) used to setup an Interledger payment.
+Examples of payment setup protocols are the [Loopback Server Discovery](../0029-loopback-transport/0029-loopback-transport.md#discovery) protocol and the [Simple Payment Setup Protocol](../0009-simple-payment-setup-protocol/) used to setup an Interledger payment.

 Payment pointers MUST resolve to an endpoint hosted by a payment receiver at which a payment setup protocol can be initiated.
 This endpoint is known as the payment setup protocol receiver endpoint.